Our mission (goal) is to glorify God by making disciples of Jesus Christ in Wayne & beyond

 - Team Committed - we value a unified approach to being and doing church

-- Mission Minded - we value a kingdom mindset that both stresses that we exist for the benefit of King Jesus and those who don’t yet know Him
+- Equipping & Mission Minded - we value a commitment to training followers of Christ to maximize their kingdom impact by prioritizing a Great Commision focus that the Church exists for the benefit of King Jesus and those who don't yet know Him

 - Servant/Volunteer Empowered - we value an approach where the laity, not the paid staff, is the engine that drives ministry

 The sole basis of our belief is the Bible, composed of sixty-six books of the Old and New Testaments.
 We believe that Scripture in its entirety originated with God, and that it was given through the instrumentation of chosen men.
 Scripture, thus, at one and the same time speaks with the authority of God and reflects the backgrounds, styles, and vocabularies of the human authors.
 We hold that the Scriptures are unique, full and final authority on all matters on which we speak, and there are no other writings similarly inspired by God.
 It is free from any error in the original manuscripts.
 Therefore, it is to be believed in all that it teaches, obeyed in all that it requires, and trusted in all that it promises.
 We will neither add to nor detract from it.